dataluscorp/browser/toolkit/components/glean/docs/user/new_definitions_file.md

 If you don't, no API will be generated for your metrics and your build will fail.

-In addition, do not forget to file a bug in `Data Platform and Tools :: General` asking for your definitions files to be added to the others for `firefox_desktop`.
+In addition, do not forget to file a bug in `Data Platform and Tools :: General` asking for your definitions files to be added to the others for `datalus_desktop`.
 If you don't, your metrics will not show up in datasets and tools because the pipeline won't know that they exist.